 From my experience, a marketing campaign email shouldn’t be any longer than about three sentences.
 Just enough to give them a sense of what you are promoting, without giving too much away.

 4. Don’t overdo it

 While certain companies will use a daily email approach, it’s not advisable for everyone to do it.
 Often, subscribers will get frustrated by daily emails.
-Scarcity has something to do with this–while you may think that frequent emails shows you are engaged with your subscribers, your subscribers probably don’t want to hear from you that much.
+Scarcity has something to do with this–while you may think that frequent emails show you are engaged with your subscribers, your subscribers probably don’t want to hear from you that much.
 Sorry, they’re just not that into you.

 The thing is, there’s no hard and fast rule for how often you should email your subscribers.
-The frequency of emails that subscribers will accept varies depending on the industry and particular brand.
+The frequency of emails that subscribers will accept varies depending on the industry and a particular brand.
 You will have to monitor your metrics over a couple of months to see what your subscribers’ behavior is.

 5. Mix it up

 In line with not overdoing it, it’s also a good idea to mix up the types of emails that you send.
-For example, then you may send out an email every time you publish a new article on your brand’s blog, and these emails might follow a similar format of header images, article title, and short description.
+For example, then you may send out an email every time you publish a new article on your brand’s blog, and these emails might follow a similar format of header images, article title, and a short description.
 But don’t make this the only kind of email you send out.